nus-cs2030s/2324-s2/docs/16-lsp.md

   }
 }
 ```

-`LunchRestaurant` does not take reservation during peak hours (i.e., 1200 to 1400).
+`LunchRestaurant` does not take reservations during peak hours (i.e., 1200 to 1400).
 As `LunchRestaurant` $<:$ `Restaurant`, we can point our variable `r` to a new instance of `LunchRestaurant` and run the test cases of the parent class, as can be seen in the code below.

 ```Java
 Restaurant r = new LunchRestaurant();